zephinzer/anna/README.md

 #### Raise Issue
 [Start an issue](https://github.com/zephinzer/anna/issues) so that everyone knows what you're working on.
 It'll suck if someone was doing the same thing you did and only one person's code will be merged in.

+You can also assign the issue to yourself if you are taking up the work.

 #### Fork & Build
 Fork this repository and make your changes in your `master` branch.
 After making your changes: